New Orleans' Best Off the Beaten Path Attractions

 Lafitte’s Blacksmith Shop is still going strong today as a piano bar and one of the French Quarter’s most famous haunts.
 Soak up some history while sipping on a cold cocktail, and raise a toast to the pirate brothers.

-This is one of the sole spots in New Orleans where the public can learn about the real history of Voodoo in New Orleans.
+The Historic Voodoo Museum is one of the best spots in New Orleans where the public can learn about the real history of Voodoo in New Orleans.
 The New Orleans Historic Voodoo Museum was founded in 1972 as a repository for Voodoo-related artifacts and objects that tell the story of its long history in the Crescent City.

 Located in the heart of the French Quarter, visitors can tour the museum daily, and join one of its haunted cemetery walking tours.

-New arts venue Studio Be does everything on a grand scale.
+The Studio Be arts venue does everything on a grand scale.
 The converted warehouse in the Bywater neighborhood features 35,000 feet of gallery space.
 Studio Be is also the home gallery of one of New Orleans most notable up-and-coming artists, Brandan “Bmike” Odums.
 Odums’ canvases are walls, on which he paints powerful, hopeful and at times politically charged murals.

 Over the years Francis has collected a priceless collection of artifacts from Mardi Gras Indians, jazz funerals, social aid and pleasure clubs (which put on weekly second line parades throughout the city), and archived images of more than 500 related cultural events.